-Volcanic smog can irritate the lungs and worsen existing lung problems.
+Volcanic smog can irritate the lungs and make existing lung problems worse.

 Volcanoes release plumes of ash, dust, sulfur dioxide, carbon monoxide, and other harmful gases into the air.
-These chemicals (the most harmful of which is sulfur dioxide) react with oxygen, moisture, and sunlight in the atmosphere to form a type of air pollution called volcanic smog (vog).
+Sulfur dioxide is the most harmful of these gases.
+When these gases react with oxygen, moisture, and sunlight in the atmosphere, volcanic smog forms.
+This smog is a type of air pollution.

-Volcanic smog contains a mixture of gases and highly acidic aerosols (tiny particles and droplets), mainly sulfuric acid and other sulfur-related compounds.
-These aerosols are small enough to be inhaled deep into the lungs.
+Volcanic smog also contains highly acidic aerosols (tiny particles and droplets), mainly sulfuric acid and other sulfur-related compounds.
+These aerosols are small enough to be breathed deep into the lungs.

-When people breathe in vog, it irritates the lungs and mucus membranes, and it can affect lung function.
-Volcanic smog is also thought to interfere with the normal functioning of the immune system.
+When people breathe in volcanic smog, it irritates the lungs and mucus membranes.
+It can affect how well your lungs work.
+Volcanic smog may also affect your immune system.

-The acidic particles in vog can worsen the following lung conditions:
+The acidic particles in volcanic smog can worsen these lung conditions:

-Children and people with circulation problems are also more likely to feel the effects of volcanic smog.
+Children and people with blood circulation problems are also more likely to feel the effects of volcanic smog.

 Symptoms of volcanic smog exposure include:

-If your asthma or COPD symptoms suddenly get worse, try using your rescue inhaler.
-If your symptoms don't improve, call 911 or the emergency number immediately, or have someone take you to the emergency room.
+If you have asthma or COPD and your symptoms suddenly get worse, try using your rescue inhaler.
+If your symptoms don't improve:

 Call your health care provider if you:

 Feldman JN, Tilling RI.
-Volcanic eruptions, hzards, and mitigations.
+Volcanic eruptions, hazards, and mitigations.
 In: Auerbach PS.Wilderness Medicine

 Naumova EN.
 Emergency room visits for respiratory conditions in children increased after Guagua Pichincha volcanic eruptions in April 2000 in Quito, Ecuador observational study: time series analysis.
 Environ Health

 .
 Last updated October 2004.
 U.S. Geological Survey Fact Sheet 169-197.
 Accessed April 22, 2012.Volcanic Air Pollution -- A Hazard in Hawai'i.
 U.S. Geological Survey